boomcamp/WP1-resume-plugin/README.md

 # Introduction

-Using this example php class create a custom plugin that displays Thomas Davis information in a resume format.
+Using this example php class create a custom plugin that displays Thomas Davis information in a resume format from external api.

 ### Helpers